Find Trade Colleges

 $25,055 Avg Student Debt

-Wentworth Institute of Technology did quite well in this year’s ranking of the best places for trade school students to get a bachelor’s degree.
-It came in at #14 on the list.
-Wentworth Institute of Technology is a small private not-for-profit school located in Boston, Massachusetts that handed out 848 bachelor’s degrees in 2021-2022.
+With a ranking of #14, Wentworth Institute of Technology did quite well on this year’s best schools for trade school students working on their bachelor’s degree.
+WIT is a private not-for-profit institution located in Boston, Massachusetts.
+The school has a small population, and it awarded 848 bachelor’s degrees in 2021-2022.

 Some students may be able to take online classes at WIT.
-In 2020-2021 about 21% of the undergraduate students at the school chose to take one or more online courses.
+During the 2020-2021 year, about 21% of the undergraduates at the school took at least one online course.

 Read full report on Wentworth Institute of Technology